 Are email pop-ups effective at driving revenue?

 Email pop-ups are effective at driving revenue.
-When you use email pop-ups to build your mailing list, your building an audience who’s receptive to product promotions, discounts, and ultimately becoming customers.
+When you use email pop-ups in your marketing campaigns to build your mailing list, you are building an audience that’s receptive to product promotions and discount pop-ups and, ultimately, becoming customers.

 What is the difference between email pop-ups, overlays, and modals?

-Website pop-ups, overlays, and modals are all types of on-screen window prompts that display on a website.
+Website pop-ups, overlays, and modals are all types of on-screen window prompts that are displayed on a website.
 Pop-ups are separate windows that appear on top of the website, overlays partially obscure website content, and modals fully obscure website content.